 “My heart beats for family restoration.
 For the relational wholeness that can only come through Christ.”

-when I was invited to be an intern at a girls’ home for a summer.
+I didn’t want to go to Guatemala.
+I was already on a mission, living for God, when I was invited to be an intern at a girls’ home for a summer.
 Guatemala wasn’t on my radar, but it was one of God’s good plans.